bvberkum/htcache/README.rst

                                     `*filtered response(6)>
            --error------------> o---blind response-------->

-The asterix indicates wether there may be partial entity-content transfer.

 Normally a request creates a new cache location and descriptor, static responses are always served from cache and conditional requests may be.